 - [Have targets in place for water regulation companies in regards to water loss reductions]

-- In the UK, OfWat, which is responsible for regulating water usage, has targets in place which water companies must meet as regards water loss reductions.
+- [Ensure those who are responsible for] regulating water usage, [have] targets in place which water companies must meet as regards water loss reductions.

-- Active leakage control and pressure management, Maintaining stable pressure in pipes within a distribution network “has proven to have a positive and immediate effect on reducing the water loss.”
+- [Make sure] Active leakage control and pressure management, and Maintaining stable pressure in pipes within a distribution network are set up

-- Technologies like intelligent water pumps and distributed sensor systems for leak detection offer great opportunities for efficiency improvements.
+- [For better efficiency, use] technologies like intelligent water pumps and distributed sensor systems for leak detection

 - [Information to track in water programs might include major forms of water consumption and water loss encountered in drinking water utilities.
 It might also include a set of rational performance indicators that evaluate utilities on system-specific attributes such as the average pressure in the distribution system and total length of water mains]

-- [Helping developing regions of the world move past having to focus on improving basic water access and hygiene, and being able to focus on water leaks and loss.
-NGO and community group involvement is essential for improving water access and hygiene in developing countries]
+- [Help developing regions of the world move past having to focus on improving basic water access and hygiene, and being able to focus on water leaks and loss.]

-- [Getting corporations, government and utilities to work together to manage water loss]
+- [Get corporations, government and utilities to work together to manage water loss]

-- [Governments and agencies can challenge or incentivize major water companies to improve their infrastructure to reduce water loss].
-For example, in the UK, The Environment Agency challenged major water companies to improve their infrastructure as it said they were losing the equivalent to 20 million people’s water usage every day.
+- [Governments and agencies can challenge or incentivize major water companies to improve their infrastructure to reduce water loss]

-- Challenges can also be set for individuals to be more efficient with water use]. … the average person gets currently gets through 140 litres in 24 hours.
+- Challenges can also be set for individuals to be more efficient with water use]

 - [Apart from waste from leaks in water infrastructure and in homes, solutions can focus on waste in treatment plants]